Project Lifecycle - The Waterfall

 Even if you do finish the project, however, all those

-raised are now things you
+attention points raised are now things you

 have to work on in order to

-really solve the problem statement
+really solve the problem statement.

-So what is Waterfall good for
+So what is Waterfall good for?
+It seems to be very

-and hard to navigate
+bureaucratic and hard to navigate but it has

 an immense strength: